Vltava: Dams

-Nine hydroelectric dams have been built on the Vltava south of Prague to regulate the water flow and generate hydroelectric power, starting in the 1930s.
-Beginning at the headwaters, these are: Lipno, Lipno II, Hněvkovice, Kořensko, Orlík, Kamýk, Slapy, Štěchovice and Vrané.
+Nine hydroelectric dams have been built since the 1930s on the Vltava south of Prague to regulate the water flow and generate hydroelectric power.
+Beginning at the headwaters, the reservoirs created by these dams are: the Lipno, Lipno II, Hněvkovice, Kořensko, Orlík, Kamýk, Slapy, Štěchovice and Vrané.
 The Orlík Reservoir supports the largest reservoir on the Vltava by volume, while the Lipno Reservoir retains the largest reservoir by area.
 The Štěchovice Reservoir is built over the site of St John's Rapids.

 The river also features numerous weirs that help mitigate its flow from 1172 m in elevation at its source near the German border to 155 m at its mouth in Mělník.

 Floods

 The Vltava basin has flooded multiple times throughout recorded history.
 Markers have been created along the banks denoting the water line for notable floods in 1784, 1845, 1890, 1940, and the highest of all in 2002.

-In August of 2002, the basin was heavily affected by the 2002 European floods when the flooded river killed several people and caused massive damage and disruption along its length, including in Prague.
+In August 2002, the basin was heavily affected by the 2002 European floods when the flooded river killed several people and caused massive damage and disruption along its length, including in Prague.
 It left the oldest bridge in Prague, Charles Bridge, seriously weakened, requiring years of work to repair.

 Prague was again flooded in 2013.
 Many locations within the Vltava and Elbe basins were left under water, including the Prague Zoo, but metal barriers were erected along the banks of the Vltava to help protect the historic city centre.